Troubleshooting certificates

 If you still receive an error message

 If this check reveals that there is only one valid certificate and you still receive the error message when you log on, it is not up to the certificate itself.
 Presumably, the error is due to another software on your PC that prevents the certificate from being transmitted to us.
-Usually, these are antivirus programs.
+Usually, these are antivirus programs, firewalls or proxyservers.

 For short-term control of whether it’s really down to your antivirus software, you can temporarily turn it off.
 As a rule, there is such an option in the settings of these programs.
-Please check now whether the registration on our platform works.
+Please check now whether the login to our portal works.